-If you are looking for the best computer security in Ashford Kent and the local communities of Kennington, Willesborough, Kingsnorth, Brabourne, Sellindge, Charing, Pluckley, Ham Street, Aldington, Mersham, Wye, Hothfield, Goddington, Little Chart, Brook, Egerton, Challock, Shadoxhurst and Hythe consider Flag Computer Repair, your best choice.
+If you are looking for the best computer security in Ashford Kent, Canterbury, Maidstone and the surrounding communities of Kennington, Willesborough, Kingsnorth, Brabourne, Sellindge, Charing, Pluckley, Ham Street, Aldington, Mersham, Wye, Hothfield, Goddington, Little Chart, Brook, Egerton, Challock, Shadoxhurst and Hythe consider Flag Computer Repair, your best choice.
 Affordable Computer Repair Service.
 Local, mobile service.
 Industry certified.
 Free Collection and Return

 5 Common Computer Myths Debunked